HomeDing/homeding.github.io/concepts/paper03.md

 The “Actors” and “Messages” in this computation model is similar to the “Elements” and “Actions” in the HomeDing Library implementation.
 However, the HomeDing Library implementation need to respect the limited CPU and memory power of and the things and the network in between.
 Some pragmatic design decisions of the implementations have been necessary.

-Some good readings about this model can be found at
+Some good readings about this general interaction model can be found at

 * https://en.wikipedia.org/wiki/Actor_model
 * http://letitcrash.com/post/20964174345/carl-hewitt-explains-the-essence-of-the-actor

 ## Elements

 Like in the Actor Model the functionality is encapsulated inside the components that have a unified interface to the outer world but differ in the inner implementation.